LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/configure-spa-app.md

 ## Create an API Connection

-Create an API connection for the application by providing:
+Create an API connection for the application in the Scopes tab by providing:

 * **Name**: the name of the API connection.
 Suggestion: `<my-app-name>-api`.
 This is referred in installation pages as the `OIDC ApiName`.
 * **Display name**: the display name of your API (shown on consent screens if enabled).
 Suggestion: `<My App Name> API`.

-After the connection is created expand it and edit the API Scope to include informations that you want to include in the access tokens issued for this API.
+After the connection is created expand it and edit the API Scope to add informations that you want to include in the access tokens issued for this API.
 Choose all informations including any custom identification scopes.

 ## Create the Applications

-Each SPA Application requires two applications registered on GrantID, one for frontend login and another to access GrantID User management APIs.
+Each SPA Application requires two applications registered on GrantID, one for frontend login and another to access GrantID User management APIs (backend).

 ### Frontend Application

-Create a new GrantID Application by providing:
+Create a new GrantID Application in the Applications tab by providing:

 * **Name**: name of this application on GrantID.
 Suggestion: `<My App Name>`
 * **App-id**: this is a unique name across GrantID for the application.
 This is referred in installation pages as the `OIDC ClientAppId`.